Macadamia Nut Industry in South Africa

 ● Macadamias nuts cracking Shelling process

-Macadamia nuts have an extremely hard shell that cannot be open with a regular nut cracker, and may even break the cracker.
+Macadamia nuts have an extremely hard shell that cannot be open with a regular nutcracker, and may even break the cracker.
 Cracking of the shell is done mechanically by a specially designed macadamia nuts cracking machine.
 Nuts are cracked between a rotating steel roller and a fixed plate.
-The distance between the roller and the plate of the macadamia nut cracking machine can be adjusted for different size of nuts.
+The distance between the roller and the plate of the macadamia nut cracking machine can be adjusted for the different size of nuts.

 The crack-out rate (the percentage of edible kernel retrieved from the nut) depends on the variety and the moisture content of the nut when cracked.
 The average crack-out rate in South Africa is 27,6%.
-This means 72.4% of the weight of the nut in shell is waste in the form of shells.
+This means 72.4% of the weight of the nut in the shell is waste in the form of shells.

 After cracking, the shells are separated from the kernels by kernel-shell separating machine, followed by a final hand sorting to remove poor quality kernel.
-Then the kernels are graded by a rotating screen into different styles, ranging from Style 0, which are minimum 95% wholes used in high quality snack products, to Style 8, which are fines smaller than 3mm.
+Then the kernels are graded by a rotating screen into different styles, ranging from Style 0, which are minimum 95% wholes used in high-quality snack products, to Style 8, which are fines smaller than 3mm.

 The kernels then may be roasted, salted or simply packaged raw.

 EU and US is the traditional market for cracked nuts for both the snack and ingredient market, while China buys uncracked nuts (NIS) and roast it inside as a snack.

 The macadamia kernel deteriorates rapidly and requires a storage environment that is very low in moisture and oxygen.
 This is best achieved by a combination of gas flushing with carbon dioxide or nitrogen and partial vacuuming before sealing the pouch.
 The sealed pouch is packed into cartons, most commonly of net weight 25lbs (11.34kg) per carton.